 Department of Human Welfare (Counseling Major)

-Learn about the workings of the mind and gain a deeper understanding of human beings!
+Let’s learn about the workings of the mind and gain a deeper understanding of human beings!

 Characteristics of the Major

-1. Students receive training to work in psychology-related professions.
+1. Receive training for psychology-related professions.

-3. Students are given comprehensive support in acquiring related certifications.
+3. Comprehensive support in acquiring related certifications.

 Admission Policy(Acceptance of New Students)